carbon-design-system/design-system-website/src/content/guidelines/content/glossary.md

    'Common Actions':
       Edit:
         desc: Allows data or values to be changed.
-        subtext: Use instead of Modify unless you are modifying a table.
       Empty trash:
         desc: Permanently deletes all files or objects that have been placed into a trash container.
         subtext: See [Move to trash](#move-to-trash).